mempool/mempool/production/README.md

 These instructions are for setting up a serious production Mempool website for Bitcoin (mainnet, testnet, signet), Liquid (mainnet, testnet), and Bisq.

-Again, this setup is no joke—home users should use [one of the other installation methods](../#installation-methods).
+This setup is no joke—home users should use [one of the other installation methods](../#installation-methods).
+We only provide support for this installation method to <a href="https://mempool.space/enterprise">Enterprise sponsors</a>.

 ### Server Hardware